 - National Kaitiaki Group application form (Word, 104 KB)

 Criteria for assessing applications

 The National Kaitiaki Group has certain criteria for assessing applications to access Māori women’s data.
 The applicant must show how they will:

 - use the information for the benefit of Māori women

 - address the principle of the sanctity of te whare tangata

 - protect the information in a manner that is culturally appropriate.

-These criteria ensure data is used consistently with the Kaitiaki Regulations.
+These criteria ensure the use of data is consistent with the Kaitiaki Regulations.

-In releasing approved data, the National Kaitiaki Group will ensure that such releases protect the confidentiality of Māori women on the National Cervical Screening Programme register.
+In releasing approved data, the National Kaitiaki Group will ensure that such releases protect the confidentiality of Māori women on the NCSP Register.
 Very small numbers that might identify individual women will be aggregated into bigger groupings.